The story of the Sisters of Notre Dame de Namur begins with two French women from very different backgrounds: Julie and Françoise.

 In 1816, after several months of sickness, Julie died peacefully while praying in the presence of Françoise and the Sisters of the Namur community.

-From that rocky beginning, co-founders Julie and Françoise built a congregation that now numbers over 1700 serving "the good God" in 16 countries on 5 continents.
-Today, Sisters continue the mission of proclaiming God's goodness and educating for life.
+Today the Congregation now numbers over 1600 serving “the good God” in 16 countries on five continents.
+The Sisters continue the mission of proclaiming God’s goodness and educating for life as did Julie and Françoise.